abdulrahmank/abdulrahmank.github.io/_posts/2020-03-26-ruby-objects-are-everything.markdown

 ---
 layout: default
 title:  "Objects are everything in ruby"
 description: OOP basics.
 Describes how everything is object in ruby.
 Makes us master ruby on rails.
+Explained using examples.
 date:   2020-03-26 00:00:00 -0000
 categories: main
 ---